 After passing the baggage checkpoint at Tokyo Disneyland, you will see several queuing lines in front of the entrance.
 The next decision you need to make is which line to join.

-- If you arrive at the resort before 7 am and there aren’t too many people queuing up, we recommend joining the lines at one of the two sides of the entrance against the park walls because:
+- If you arrive at Tokyo Disneyland before 7 am and there aren’t too many people lining up, we recommend joining the queues at one of the two sides of the entrance against the park walls because:

-- These queues are closer to the toilet
+- These queues are closer to the toilets.

 The Toilets Outside of Tokyo Disneyland’s Entrance